dmontecino/SMARTeR/README.md

 # Convert your Configurable Model to a flat table:

+Only for configurable models WITHOUT nested Categories (for now).

-This is a function to present the Configurable Model with its Categories, Attributes , and Options as a flat table.
+This is a function to present the Configurable Model with its Categories, Attributes, and Options as a flat table.
 It can handle all types of Attributes.
 Keys and Labels for each Category, Attribute, and Options are also given.
 The attribute type is also provided.
 If the Configurable Model has more than one language, it is possible to select the output language using the argument 'language_interest'